The next big step was a home-made 5-band CW-SSB transceiver. I have worked on it for years. Thank you very much to my former girlfriend - my wife! -

 From 2008 I joined in SOTA.

 With an IC-7400 rig and K1JT's WSJT-x I have reached more than 100 DXCC countries on 6m.
-I am QRV on 4m from 2021.

 I'm using home-made antennas for 6 and 4m with homebrew rotator.